radius-project/radius/docs/content/getting-started/create-environment.md

 {{% codetab %}}

-Note that while the custom resource provider and container runtime are optimized for cost, you are responsible for any costs incurred in your subscription.
+Note that while the custom resource provider (App Service and CosmosDB) and container runtime (AKS cluster) are optimized for cost, **you are responsible for any costs incurred in your subscription**.

 1. Use the `az` CLI to authenticate with Azure your Azure account: